Birth Quota of Non-Generic Degeneracy Points: Example: Bilayer graphene

-The observation that the non-generic degeneracy point at $K$ can split to two or four 2D Weyl points triggers the question: is there a perturbation of $H$ such that the number of newborn 2D Weyl points is different from 2 or 4?
-For example, is it possible to have 4 newborn Weyl points with $Q_\text{2D} = +1$ and 2 newborn Weyl points with $Q_\text{2D} = -1$?
-One implication of our analysis below is that the answer is `no': The lower bound (2) is governed by topological charge conservation, whereas the upper bound (4), i.e., the `birth quota', follows from our analysis below.
+The observation that the non-generic degeneracy point at $K$ can split to 2 or 4 2D Weyl points triggers the question: is there a perturbation of $H$ such that the number of newborn 2D Weyl points is different from 2 or 4?
+One implication of our analysis below is that the answer is `no', i.e., Fig.~\ref{fig:w2} covers all possibilities.
+The lower bound (2) is governed by topological charge conservation, whereas the upper bound (4), i.e., the `birth quota', follows from our analysis below.

+Importantly, the topological charge and the birth quota can be defined here because chiral symmetry and the zero-energy nature of the degeneracy point together ensure that the source space and the image space of the effective Hamiltonian map $h: \R^2 \to \R^2$ has equal dimension (that is, 2).
+This must be true both with and without the perturbation.
+In case of monolayer or multilayer graphene, this condition is satisfied for zero-energy degeneracies if the tight-binding Hamiltonian has chiral symmetry, which is indeed the case in the bilayer example described above.
+Note that in bilayer graphene, chiral symmetry can be broken by, e.g., an out-of-plane electric field \cite{McCann}, spin-orbit interaction \cite{KaneMele}, etc.